An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram B

-Examination of the horizontal line in relation to the right vertical reveals a rectangular area extending upward (Diagram A), while the relationship between the same horizontal, the left vertical and the blue plane tends to generate a horizontal field that the right corner of the lozenge draws toward itself (Diagram B).
-The eye is drawn respectively downward and upward by the horizontal (Diagram B) and the vertical (Diagram A) areas, the relationship between which generates an indefinite square field that expands and contracts under the influence of the contending directions.
+Examination of the horizontal line in relation to the right vertical reveals a rectangular area extending upward (Fig. 4 Diagram A), while the relationship between the same horizontal, the left vertical and the blue plane tends to generate a horizontal field that the right corner of the lozenge draws toward itself (Fig. 4 Diagram B).
+The eye is drawn upward (Fig. 4 Diagram A) and downward (Fig. 4 Diagram B).
+A relationship between these two opposite areas generates an indefinite square field that expands and contracts under the influence of the contending directions.

 The space as a whole is in a state of unstable equilibrium and attains unified expression for an instant through the progressive and almost simultaneous recombination of parts, none of which – it should be noted – constitutes in itself a definite unitary synthesis like the square bounded on four sides: